stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-We also add a builder to construct an image descriptor.
+A convenience builder is also implemented to construct an image descriptor.

 ### Image Views

-An _image view_ is a reference to an image and is the entry-point for operations such as layout transforms, sampling, etc:
+An _image view_ is the entry-point for operations on an image such as layout transforms, sampling, etc:

 ```java
 public class View extends AbstractVulkanObject {